The Disability Tax Credit application process for Arthritis

 Approval of Tax Form T2201 is Mandatory For Disability Tax Credit Approval

-Once your party and your licensed doctor have completely filled out the Tax Form T2201, it must be sent in to the CRA (Canada Revenue Agency)for approval.
+Once your party and your licensed doctor have filled out the Tax Form T2201, it must be sent in to the CRA (Canada Revenue Agency)for approval.
 Once the Tax Form T2201 has been approved by the CRA, the Disability Tax Credit certificate remains valid for as long as the applying party suffers from his or her disability and does not have to be renewed or re-approved.

-If the Disability Tax Credit applicant does not have taxable income, or does not need the full Disability Tax Credit to wipe out owed taxes, the Disability Tax Credit amount can be transferred in part or in full to another person, including a parent, caregiver, legal guardian, or Henson Trust.
+If the Disability Tax Credit applicant does not have taxable income or does not need the full Disability Tax Credit to wipe out owed taxes, the Disability Tax Credit amount can be transferred in part or in full to another person, including a parent, caregiver, legal guardian, or Henson Trust.
 The recipient of the remainder of the Disability Tax Credit does not have to live with the applicant making the transfer.
 (This is an extremely relevant fact to cases involving a Henson Trust beneficiary).

 • Disability Tax Credit Amount – When the DTC is not used to bring the taxes to zero to those who receive it, it may be transferred to anyone who has provided basic care to the individual such as food, shelter, clothing, etc. This fact is commonly overlooked by parents and caregivers who think that only those who apply for it can use the DTC.